-- What is the typical profile of your reading group’s members?
+- What is the basic profile of your reading group’s members?

-- How did your group decide to read A+ Strategies for C-Suite Communications?
+- Why did your group decide to read that particular book?

-- Does your group focus on one particular business function (e.g., communications, government relations, investor relations) or industry (e.g., health care, financial services)?
+- Does your group focus on a single business function (e.g., communications, government relations, investor relations) or industry (e.g., health care, financial services)?

 - What dates and times are most convenient for your group?

-Here’s how it works once your chat is scheduled: You call Ed approximately 15 minutes after the beginning of your meeting.
-This allows time for you to “prime the pump” for the discussion and maximize your time with Ed (and avoids the distraction of any late arrivals).
-Your conversation with the author lasts roughly 30 minutes (he doesn’t run a strict clock on these chats; the more engaging your insights and questions, the longer the conversation is likely to last).
+Here’s how it works once your chat is scheduled: Your organizer and Ed will log in to the session 30 minutes before the scheduled start time to square away the logistics and to give Ed added insights into your group.
+Your conversation with the author lasts 30-60 minutes (he doesn’t run a strict clock on these chats; the more engaging your insights and questions, the longer the conversation is likely to last).

-Your reading group members get to know Ed while discussing how they can become brilliant communicators by using strategies revealed in his books — the very same strategies that his more than 5000 students employ.
+Your reading group members get to know Ed while discussing how they can become brilliant communicators by using strategies revealed in his books — the very same strategies that his more than 5500 clients employ.